aaalgo/picpac-demos/README.md

 - Asynchronous image decoding & augmentation with multi-threads.
 - Small databases are fully cached in memory.
 - Random shuffle of huge dataset on SSD storage (cache=False).
-- ImageNet 2015 down-sized and preloaded in a [12G
+- ImageNet 2015 down-sized (shorter edge to 255), mozjpeg-encoded and preloaded in a [12G database](http://www.aaalgo.com/picpac/datasets/ilsvrc/)(originally
-  database](http://www.aaalgo.com/picpac/datasets/ilsvrc/)(originally
-  155G),
-ready for training.
+  155G), ready for training.